buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcRevolvedAreaSolid.md

 ![revolved area solid](../../../../figures/ifcrevolvedareasolid-fig2.png)

-Figure 2 &mdash; Repositioned revolved area solid geometry
+Figure 2 — Repositioned revolved area solid geometry

 > EXAMPLE Figure 1 illustrates geometric parameters and additional positioning parameters of the revolved area solid.
 The revolved area solid defines the rotation of a 2D area by an axis and angle.
 The 2D area, provided by a parameterized profile definition, can be positioned relative to the object coordinate system (other then by default at 0.,0. with no rotation).
 The result is a solid that can be repositioned within the object coordinate system.
  * The profile to be swept is defined: